-My research in the philosophy of science explores epistemic issues arising from measurement and the detection of “unobservables.”
+My research in the philosophy of science explores epistemic issues arising from measurement and the detection of so-called “unobservables.”
+How do scientists “gain access” to entities that we cannot know by mere perception alone?
 What constitutes an (in)direct detection?
-I am also intrigued by epistemic issues arising from practices in the historical sciences (e.g., paleontology).
-Currently, I am considering what insights might be gained by comparing epistemic practices among the apparently disparate experimental and historical sciences.
+Currently, I am working on a project that considers how scientists model the geodynamics of the Precambrian Earth by making use of multiple lines of evidence, including trace-based data, simulations, and physical models.
 I am a member of Dr. Alisa Bokulich’s Philosophy of the Geosciences Research Group at BU, which is an invaluable source of feedback and support for me as I develop my work regarding such issues and others in the philosophy of science.

-Aside from the philosophy of science, I am also interested in phenomenology (particularly the works of Edmund Husserl) and epistemic issues arising from perception.
-I also have interests in Ancient Greek philosophy (particularly Stoic epistemology).
+Aside from the philosophy of science, I am also interested in Ancient Greek philosophy (particularly Stoic epistemology).
+I also have interests in phenomenology (particularly the works of Edmund Husserl) and epistemic issues arising from perception.

 If you too are a philosopher, please feel free to connect via email, or using any of my social profiles linked on this website!
 I can be reached at brewer@bu.edu.